Courtney Clark Pastrick

-Joe also works as Managing Director of the private equity and venture capital arm of Clark Enterprises, the private investment firm founded in 1972 by A. James Clark.
+Joe also serves as President of Clark Enterprises, the private investment firm founded in 1972 by A. James Clark.
 Joe lives in Washington, DC with his wife and two children.
 He holds an MBA from Harvard Business School and a Bachelor’s degree from Boston College.
 Outside of the philanthropic work he leads with the Foundation, he serves on the Investment and Grants Committees for the U.S. Soccer Foundation and is actively involved with the National Youth Baseball Academy and Cycle for Survival.

 Sarah joined the Foundation team as the Communications Manager in 2019.
 In her role, she manages the Foundation’s communications functions and supports Foundation knowledge-sharing and learning.

 Sarah brings over 14 years of experience in project management and operations, most recently in the realm of civic engagement.
 Prior to joining the Foundation, she served as Deputy Director of States at When We All Vote, a nonprofit group co-chaired by Michelle Obama, Tom Hanks and others that helps eligible Americans register to vote.

 Sarah has held roles in a variety of settings, from program management at the University of Texas at Austin to floral design at Wollam Gardens, a 12-acre cut-flower farm in Virginia.
 She also formerly worked at Clark Construction Group.
 Sarah holds a bachelor’s degree from the University of Texas at Austin.

 Director, Engineering Initiatives